minosiants/minosiants.github.com/index.md

 >Google Chrome extension.
 Adds search box to Foursquare venue which search for tweets using venue location and
 >query string.
 Twitter search api is used for the search.
 With this extension people can
->brows https://foursquare.com/explore and search for tweets at any venues.
+>brows [foursquare](https://foursquare.com/explore) and search for tweets at any venues.
 Have fun :)

 ###[tweet2it](https://code.google.com/p/tweet2it/ "tweet2it")  /2009/

->Tweet2it is a Confluence (http://www.atlassian.com/software/confluence/) plugin to integrate Twitter usage.
+>Tweet2it is a [Confluence](http://www.atlassian.com/software/confluence/) plugin to integrate Twitter usage.